-- 36. BROOKDALE does not schedule or provide sufficient numbers of trained staff to provide promised services and meet the needs of its residents.
+34. BROOKDALE does not schedule or provide sufficient numbers of trained staff to provide promised services and meet the needs of its residents.
 Plaintiffs allege on information and belief that BROOKDALE staffs its facilities based on predetermined labor budgets and desired profit margins.
 Pursuant to Defendants' corporate policies and procedures, the executive directors who manage individual BROOKDALE facilities must request permission from Defendants' corporate headquarters to deviate from these pre-determined budgets.
-Executive directors have a disincentive to request increased labor budgets for their facilities because they are not eligible for bonuses unless they meet earnings targets set by Defendants' corporate headquarters. - 37.
-Reports issued by California Department of Social Services' Community Care Licensing Division ("Community Care Licensing"), the state agency that regulates assisted living facilities, indicate that inadequate staffing pervades Defendants' California facilities.
-For instance, to meet residents' needs.
-In June 2016, BROOKDALE Oceanside received a citation because it had only two caregivers on duty during daytime hours in the assisted living part of its facility.
+Executive directors have a disincentive to request increased labor budgets for their facilities because they are not eligible for bonuses unless they meet earnings targets set by Defendants' corporate headquarters.

+- 35. Reports issued by California Department of Social Services' Community Care Licensing Division ("Community Care Licensing"), the state agency that regulates assisted living facilities, indicate that inadequate staffing pervades Defendants' California facilities.
+For instance, Community Care Licensing recently issued a citation to BROOKDALE Corona after a licensing inspector found "that there are not enough staff present" and observed five residents sitting unsupervised in the dining room and 19 residents in the activity room with only one staff member present.
+In March 2017, Community Care Licensing cited a BROOKDALE facility in Santa Cruz County after a licensing inspector found that the facility did not have an adequate amount of staff to meet residents' needs.
+In June 2016, BROOKDALE Oceanside received a citation because it had only two caregivers on duty during daytime hours in the assisted living part of its facility. - 36.
 Plaintiffs allege on information and belief that BROOKDALE uses pre-determined staffing schedules at its facilities and does not change these schedules or the number of staff hours worked when the facility has more residents or residents with greater needs.
 Community Care Licensing records demonstrate the inadequacy of Defendants' staffing to meet even the most basic needs of residents.
 For instance, a personnel report that BROOKDALE filed with Community Care Licensing in February 2017 indicates that BROOKDALE Fountaingrove, a facility in Sonoma County, is understaffed for the night shift from 10:00 p.m. to 6:00 a.m.
-That schedule lists only four resident caregivers assigned to the night shift, three of whom work only three days a week, with the result that in many instances there are as few as one resident caregiver on duty dining room.
-39. As a direct result of Defendants' discriminatory staffing practices, residents with disabilities have not received or run a substantial risk of not receiving the personal services, emergency and evacuation response, dining services, housekeeping and laundry services, transportation, and activities for which they are paying and that are necessary for full and equal enjoyment of Defendants' goods, services, facilities, benefits, advantages and accommodations.
+That schedule lists only four resident caregivers assigned to the night shift, three of whom work only three days a week, with the result that in many instances there are as few as one resident caregiver on duty during the night shift to care for approximately 100 residents on three floors.
+Moreover, the official numbers of caregivers on duty is often quite deceptive, as BROOKDALE frequently pulls caregivers from their responsibilities in order to perform other tasks, such as serving meals in the dining room. - 37.
+As a direct result of Defendants' discriminatory staffing practices, residents with disabilities have not received or run a substantial risk of not receiving the personal services, emergency and evacuation response, dining services, housekeeping and laundry services, transportation, and activities for which they are paying and that are necessary for full and equal enjoyment of Defendants' goods, services, facilities, benefits, advantages and accommodations.